 By Christopher Harvey from Called to Wander

 But the views along the Dalton Highway are incredible.
-And while it is likely you’ll have to plan to visit the famous road as part of your road trip to Alaska, as rental cars contracts prohibit travel along the highway.
-If you make the journey, you will be rewarded with views that range from pristine forests, towering mountain ranges, and the northern tundra that supports life such as caribou (reindeer), musk ox, and the elusive arctic fox.
+And while it is likely you’ll have to plan to visit the famous road as part of your road trip to Alaska, rental car contracts prohibit travel along the highway.
+If you make the journey, you will be rewarded with views that range from pristine forests, towering mountain ranges, and the northern tundra that supports life, such as caribou (reindeer), musk ox, and the elusive arctic fox.

 Natural Alaska Landmarks